 The Property Settlement Agreement and custody of the children may have elements of fault.
 If an individual has engaged in wasting of marital assets, either through gambling, or, possible drug related matters, the court will be sensitive to hearing those issues concerning wasting of marital assets.
 The Court may be interested in hearing about alcohol or drug related issues and extramarital affairs when the issue of child custody is presented to the Court.
 Therefore, to procure a divorce does not require fault; however, the issues within the divorce may in fact have fault, or, reasons presented as they apply to separate issues such as property settlement division, asset allocation, debt payment, custody and visitation.

-but, the issues with in the divorce itself may be highly contested.
+There is a misnomer in the public domain that states "non contested divorces available."
+It must be remembered that every divorce in of itself is non contested, but, the issues with in the divorce itself may be highly contested.
 Therefore, it is imperative that the terminology be clear when discussing no-fault discussing no-fault divorce, non contested divorce and what is subject to a legal contest.

 Time Requirements for Divorce or Legal Separation

 The Indiana Code requires that a dissolution action be on file for a period of 60 days prior to the approved entry of a dissolution decree.
 Therefore, no divorce in Indiana can be granted in less than 61 days.
 A divorce agreement may be entered into and signed by the parties prior to the 60 day period, and, prepared to be filed with the Court.
 However, even approval of a Property Settlement Agreement prior to the 60 days does not grant the dissolution of marriage.
 A Dissolution Decree must be filed later than 60 days.